seandstewart/typical/docs/usage/advanced.rst

     functionally unnecessary unless you're mutating said data in some way.

-2. Register a custom type coercer for your class:
+2. Register a custom type deserializer for your class:

 .. code-block:: python